christophery/pushy/README.md

 ##What I Used

 - HTML 5 Boilerplate
-- jQuery toggleClass
+- jQuery
-- CSS transitions & 3D transformation.
+- CSS 3 transforms & transitions
-- Modernizer CSS classes.
+- Modernizer

-##To-do

-- jQuery animation fallback for IE 7,8,9.
-- Better naming of CSS classes.